exercism/v3/languages/csharp/exercises/concept/inheritance/.meta/design.md

 ## Analyzer

-This exercise does not require any specific logic to be added to the [analyzer][analyzer].
+This exercise could benefit from the following rules added to the the [analyzer][analyzer]:

+- Verify that the constructor of the `Character` class uses the `protected` modifier.
+- Verify that the various fields used (hit points, spell prepared and potion drunk) use the `private` modifier.

 [analyzer]: https://github.com/exercism/csharp-analyzer
 [representer]: https://github.com/exercism/csharp-representer